dbilanoski/wpkg-packages/readme.md

   * You can add folders to the path (eg. TARG_STRING1 value ="appname\app.exe", this will download file to %TEMP%\appname\app.exe)
 * INSTALL_ARGS - Installation command line arguments (switches) (if used)
 * PS_SCRIPT - Path to the PowerShell with arugments for bypassing the Execution Policy and calling external ps1 file intened to ease the usage of external powershell scripts (if used)
+* *_SCRIPT - Any kind of external PowerShell script used as a tool
+* IP_SITE_SUPERNET - Your supernet ipv4 address (eg. 10.191.0.0)
+  * Usualy this is used by external script to validate the computer ip address

 #### Revision
 SYS_VERSION variable is used as a revision.
 This way, change in the software version variable triggers the appropriate installation action.